DILATED CARDIOMYOPATHY OVERVIEW

 DILATED CARDIOMYOPATHY TREATMENT

-The treatment of dilated cardiomyopathy depends upon the cause, the severity, and whether or not symptoms are present.
+The treatment of dilated cardiomyopathy (DCM) depends upon the cause, the severity, and whether or not symptoms are present.

 LONG TERM OUTLOOK